 Mark Beckwith is the retired Bishop of the Episcopal Diocese of Newark (NJ), and now serves as the Bishop Liaison for Bishops United Against Gun Violence, a network of 100 bishops.
 He is co-host of A Matter of Faith on NJ Public Television, and is also a spiritual director and a life coach.

 CO-FOUNDER AND PRESIDENT

 David Blankenhorn is president and co-founder of Braver Angels.
 He co-founded the National Fatherhood Initiative in 1995, founded the Institute for American Values in 1988, and has authored or co-edited 14 books.
 He grew up in Mississippi and now lives with his family in New York City.

 Julie Boler’s expertise is in nonprofit work addressing sociopolitical problems, comprising decades of experience in training and curriculum development, staff supervision, research, writing, and quality assurance.
 She began volunteering with Braver Angels in 2018 and joined the national leadership team in January of 2020.

 After her life as a homemaker changed, Barbara Boldt Brown spent six years selling cars before buying and operating several child development schools.
 She then worked with a school district doing parenting and prenatal training along with home visits.
 Now she is a middle school substitute and is pursuing an M.A.

-William J. Doherty is a co-founder of Braver Angels and the creator of the Braver Angels workshop approach.
-Bill is the Professor and Director of the Marriage and Family Therapy Program in the Department of Family Social Science, College of Education and Human Development, at the University of Minnesota, where he is also an adjunct Professor in the Department of Family Medicine and Community Health.
+Bill Doherty is a co-founder of Braver Angels and the creator of the Braver Angels workshop approach.
+Bill is a Professor and Director of the Minnesota Couples on the Brink Project in the Department of Family Social Science at the University of Minnesota.
+Bill combines a background in family therapy and community engagement.

 Moderator Orientation Call Coordinator